Structure of $k$-Matching-Planar Graphs: Introduction

 \subsection{$k$-Matching-Planar Graphs}

 A natural way to generalise planar graphs is to allow a bounded number of crossings per edge.
 We use the term `topological graph' to mean a drawing of a graph in the plane (see \cref{topologicalgraphs} for a detailed definition).
 For an integer $k \geqslant 0$, a topological graph is \defn{$k$-planar}~\citep{PachToth97} if every edge is involved in at most $k$ crossings.
 A graph is \defn{$k$-planar} if it is isomorphic to a topological $k$-planar graph.
-The class of $k$-planar graphs is a classical and well-studied example of beyond planar graphs; see \citep{GB07,KLM17,PachToth97,DEW17} for example.
+The class of $k$-planar graphs is a classical and well-studied example of beyond planar graphs; see \citep{GB07,KLM17,PachToth97,DEW17,HLRT20} for example.

-This paper introduces the following substantial generalisation of $k$-planar graphs.
-For an integer $k \geqslant 0$, a topological graph $G$ is \defn{$k$-matching-planar} if for every edge $e\in E(G)$, the matching number of the set of edges of $G$ that cross $e$ is at most $k$.
+This paper considers\footnote{\citet{AFPS14} considered topological graphs that contain no so-called $(k, 1)$-grid with distinct vertices, which are almost equivalent to $k$-matching-planar graphs (see \cref{sectionbackground,SectionColouring} for a detailed discussion). \citet{MSSU24} considered \defn{$k$-independent crossing graphs}, which are equivalent to $k$-matching planar graphs.} the following substantial generalisation of $k$-planar graphs.
+For an integer $k \geqslant 0$, we define a topological graph $G$ to be \defn{$k$-matching-planar} if for every edge $e\in E(G)$, the matching number of the set of edges of $G$ that cross $e$ is at most $k$.
 Equivalently, this can be formulated by forbidding the configuration where an edge is crossed by $k + 1$ edges, no two of which share a common endpoint.
 A graph is \defn{$k$-matching-planar} if it is isomorphic to a topological $k$-matching-planar graph.
 Every $k$-planar graph is $k$-matching-planar, but not vice versa.
 For example, the complete bipartite graph $K_{3,n}$ is $1$-matching-planar (see \cref{K3n}(a)), but in every drawing of $K_{3,n}$ some edge is crossed $\Omega(n)$ times, since $K_{3,n}$ has $\mathcal{O}(n)$ edges and crossing number $\Omega(n^2)$ \citep{Kleitman70}.
 More generally, $K_{2k + 2, n}$ is $k$-matching-planar for all $k \geqslant 0$ and $n \geqslant 1$.
 Thus, the class of $k$-matching-planar graphs is a significant generalisation of the class of $k$-planar graphs.